UK DIATF

 Scenario: end-user detected as potential PEP.

 The webhook example below contains only UK DIATF-related part of the webhook.
-See decision webhook example and explanation for the full payload.
+See the example above for full payload.

 {